michaelajao/test-web/projects.md

 ---
-title: Project posts
+title: Projects
 layout: categories_project
 author_profile: true
 author: Michael Ajao-Olarinoye
 ---

-This page contains a list of all my project posts. my projects are experiments, tutorials, and explorations in various fields such as data science, machine learning, web development, and more.
-Each project post provides an overview of the project, the technologies used, key insights, and links to the source code on GitHub.
+Welcome to my Projects page!
+Here, you'll find a curated collection of my hands-on work across diverse fields, including data science, machine learning, web development, and more.
+Each project showcases key learnings, innovative solutions, and practical applications of modern technologies.
+I provide insights into the methodologies used, tools and technologies involved, and link directly to the source code hosted on GitHub.
+Explore these projects to see how I approach problem-solving and experimentation in the tech world.